Laboratory Frame Representation for General High-Frequency Gravitational Waveforms: Application to compact binary mergers

 where $t_\text{ret}=t-z$ is the retarded time before coalescence, $h_0 (t)$ is the amplitude of the GW strain, the matrix $\hat{p}_{ij} $ describes the GW polarization, $\phi (t)$ is the time evolving phase and $\phi_0 $ a constant relative phase.
 Equation \eqref{eq:chirpStrainTT} can also be extended to sums of multiple similar expressions.
 Note that only the real part of equation \eqref{eq:chirpStrainTT} is physical, but we are using complex notation for the metric in TT coordinates and take the real part after transforming into the PD frame.

 Upon the formation of a binary system, the initial orbit can in general be arbitrarily eccentric.
-However, the emission of GWs leads to a rapid circularization of the orbit, with the eccentricity scaling as $e\sim a^{19/12}$, where $a$ is the semi-major axis, which decreases over time \cite{maggiore_gravitational_2008}.
-Given that high-frequency GWs with $\omega_gL_\text{det}\gtrsim 1$ arise predominantly in the late inspiral phase, waveform models assuming circular orbits are of primary interest for detection.
+However, GW emission leads to rapid circularization of the orbit, with \TK{the eccentricity scaling as $e\sim (a(t)/a_0)^{19/12}$ \cite{maggiore_gravitational_2008}, where $a$ is the semi-major axis decreasing with time and $a_0$ is the initial semi-major axis at binary formation.} Given that high-frequency GWs with $\omega_gL_\text{det}\gtrsim 1$ arise predominantly in the late inspiral phase, waveform models assuming circular orbits are of primary interest for detection.